 Elementary Counseling Program

 The American School Counselor Association (ASCA) and the Pennsylvania School Counseling Association (PSCA) affirm that school counseling is an integral part of the educational experience for students.
 The School District of Haverford Township has offered a comprehensive school counseling program in its five elementary schools since 1989.
-Each elementary school has two full-time school counselors, and a wide range of services are offered to support students’ mental health as well as their academic achievement, career awareness, and social/emotional development.
+Each elementary school has two full-time school counselors who support children’s mental health, academic achievement, social-emotional development, and career awareness.

 Social-Emotional Learning (SEL) Curriculum:

-Haverford’s elementary counselors teach a social-emotional learning curriculum through bi-weekly classroom lessons to all students in grades one through five, and as scheduled for kindergarten.
+Haverford’s elementary counselors teach a social-emotional learning curriculum through bi-weekly classroom lessons to all students in grades kindergarten through five.
 The curriculum is developmental, child-centered, and focused on the five interrelated sets of cognitive, affective, and behavior competencies: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.